jimd1989/boar-midi/README.md

 somewhere in your pipe.
 Use the broader Unix environment to add features rather than expecting them from the program itself.

+I've noticed that larger chords are silently ignored on my old laptop or old synthesizer; I'm not sure which.
+Using the included `delay.sh` script with an imperceptible delay value between each MIDI note seems to fix this problem.

 I suspect that there are some edge cases where the parser will fail, but it's unlikely that the input will be hand-written.
 It should read from `boar -echo-notes` fine.

 ## Caveats